sean-mcsherry/optichem/README.md

 [**optichem** with Jupyter](tutorials/optichem_with_jupyter.ipynb)<br/>
 Although not necessary, it is reccomended to run **optichem** with JupyterLab or Jupyter notebook.
 Here, you can enable the ipympl backend to take advantage of the interactive matplotlib widgets, which makes selecting a wavelength range and adding/removing vibrational modes (~absorption peaks) to plots very simple.

 Alternatively, you can run **optichem** from the terminal and still take advtange of matplotlib widgets.
-In this case, simply remove
+In this case, simply remove the jupyter-specific line
 ```
 %matplotlib widget
 ```